An introduction to adaptive control and reinforcement learning for discrete-time deterministic

 lab partners, or your assigned practical TA can help you form a group.

-Each team submits a preparation on Quercus at the start of the lab session.
-Each team submits
+Each team presents their preparation to the lab TA at the start of the lab session.

 Instructions for graduate students only: you may work on your own and you do not need to